Gayathri4801/NASSCOM-VSD-IAT/DAY-4/SKY_1_readme.md

 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/d07615b0-8c24-48d6-9a8d-7e949378a1f3)
 ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/96fe1767-d81d-44af-b2f7-43eaf88e2065)

+#### Introduction to timing libs and steps to include new cell in synthesis

 Now we can extract the lef file.
 Before that give the cell custom name.
 Next save the design into some another file.
 If we face any permission issue. use this command to get permission.